WhatsApp Statistics: Revenue, Usage, and History

 Sequoia Capital’s investment paid off so much that they decided to invest again in 2014.
 While the information about the ROI of this move isn’t publicly available, in 2014, the New York Times predicted that they could earn 50 times the money they invested.

-Meta is monetizing WhatsApp through WhatsApp Business, whose estimated revenue reached $382 million in 2023.
+Meta is monetizing WhatsApp through WhatsApp Business, whose estimated annual revenue reached $1.78 billion in 2024.

 (Statista, CNN)